teddygroves/sphincter/docs/main_findings.md

 :::

-## Vessel density
+## Capillary density

-The vessel density dataset had a somewhat different structure to the other data, with no treatments, more vessel types, with clear correlation between measurements corresponding to adjacent vessel types.
+The capillary density dataset had a somewhat different structure to the other data, with no treatments, more vessel types, with clear correlation between measurements corresponding to adjacent vessel types.
 We therefore used a different statistical approach, with smoothing components for parameters of adjacent vessel types.
-See REF for more about this model.
+See @sec-density-model for more about this model.

-Our analysis indicated that the old mice tended to have lower density than the adult mice for capillaries of order 1 to 3 and higher density for capillaries of order 9 to 12, and for ascending venules, as shown in figure
+Our analysis indicated that the old mice tended to have lower density than the adult mice for capillaries of order 1 to 5 and higher density for capillaries of order 10 to 12, and for ascending venules, as shown in figure
 @fig-density-effects.

 ::: {#fig-density-effects}